Stage 4 Lung Cancer

 Radiation therapy (beams of energy that shrink cancer tumors) is often used to boost the effects of other stage 4 lung cancer treatments.

-The ACS also notes that radiation therapy may be used as the main treatment for stage 4 lung cancer if the patient cannot safely tolerate chemotherapy.
+A white radiation machine in a cream-colored roomRadiation may be used after surgery for stage 4A NSCLC or with chemotherapy for stage 4B NSCLC or extensive-stage SCLC.
+The ACS also notes that radiation may be used as the main treatment for stage 4 lung cancer if a patient cannot safely tolerate chemotherapy.

-Your health care team can help determine if radiation therapy is right for your case.
 Radiation therapy also causes side effects like fatigue and hair loss, but if these are less severe than the side effects of chemotherapy, it may be a better fit for you.

-Most targeted therapies are given in pill form and several can be used alongside other treatments like chemotherapy and radiation.
-That said, targeted therapy is only available for stage 4 NSCLC patients, so those with late-stage SCLC will need other treatments.
+Targeted therapy is only available for stage 4 NSCLC patients, so those with late-stage SCLC will need other treatments.

 Stage 4 Lung Cancer Palliative Care Options